-- (b) A teacher on extended leave shall have the option to continue benefit coverage under L8.01, and this option shall be limited to one parent per family per leave.
-The cost of such benefits shall be paid 50% by the teacher and 50% by the Board, exclusive of Long-Term Disability which shall continue to be paid 100% by the teacher. - (c) A teacher may continue on extended leave for the periods of extension set out in L14.04 (a) without loss of sick leave top-up credits accumulated up to the date the pregnancy and/or parental leave commenced. - (d) A teacher may continue on extended leave for the periods of the extension set out in L14.04(a) without loss of seniority or teaching experience accrued as of completion of the parental leave (maximum 35 weeks) or the combined pregnancy/parental leave (maximum 52 weeks). - (e) Notwithstanding L14.04(d), if a teacher is requested by the Board and the teacher agrees to extend the parental leave, such request and agreement shall be in writing.
-The teacher shall be credited with seniority and teaching experience to the extent of the agreed leave in accordance with the provisions of the Collective Agreement. - (f) A teacher returning from an extended leave in the same school year in which the leave was commenced shall return to the position held prior to the commencement of the leave. - (g) A teacher returning from an extended parental leave in a school year subsequent to the year in which the leave commenced shall return to the position held at the commencement of the leave, subject to the provisions of Article L4.00. - (h) Salary shall be paid in accordance with the proportion of the year taught.
+- (a) A parental leave or combined pregnancy leave and parental leave may be extended without pay up to an additional one (1) year on approval by the Board. - (b) A teacher on extended leave shall have the option to continue Long-Term Disability premiums which shall continue to be paid 100% by the teacher. - (c) A teacher may continue on extended leave for the periods of extension set out in L14.04 (a) without loss of sick leave top-up credits accumulated up to the date the pregnancy and/or parental leave commenced in accordance with Part A. - (d) A teacher may continue on extended leave for the periods of the extension set out in L14.04(a) without loss of seniority or teaching experience accrued as of completion of the parental leave or the combined pregnancy/parental leave.

+- (e) Notwithstanding L14.04(d), if a teacher is requested by the Board and the teacher agrees to extend the parental leave, such request and agreement shall be in writing.
+The teacher shall be credited with seniority and teaching experience to the extent of the agreed leave in accordance with the provisions of the Collective Agreement. - (f) A teacher returning from an extended leave in the same school year in which the leave was commenced shall return to the position held prior to the commencement of the leave should it remain available. - (g) A teacher returning from an extended parental leave in a school year subsequent to the year in which the leave commenced shall return to the position held at the commencement of the leave, subject to the provisions of Article L4.00. - (h) Salary shall be paid in accordance with the proportion of the year taught.